jordanrobot/scenic-shop-blog/content/Posts/2011/2011-02-08-twist-lisp.md

 title: "Twist Lisp"
 date: "2011-02-08"
 tags: ["AutoCAD", "Code"]
+summary: An AutoCAD utility to manipulate the rotation of the current view.
 ---

 Did you know you can precisely rotate the current view of modelspace?
 This is a killer way to simplify drafting and dimensioning objects on an angle, especially if you have a way to align the current view to an object.
 (And we do, keep reading.)